 Named the Best Sleep Inn in America 2017, this beautiful property and wonderful staff will make your stay memorable!

-Located on the eastern outskirts of the city, midway between Fort Leavenworth, KS and Fort Gibson, OK, Fort Scott was established in 1842 and named for Lieutenant General Winfield Scott, then general-in-chief of the U.S. Army.
+US National Cemetery #1 is located on the eastern outskirts of the city, midway between Fort Leavenworth, KS and Fort Gibson, OK, Fort Scott was established in 1842 and named for Lieutenant General Winfield Scott, then general-in-chief of the U.S. Army.
 The fort’s purpose was to maintain a three-way peace among the Native American tribes forcibly relocated from the East, local tribes, and incoming settlers.

 By 1853, the boundaries of the frontier had moved farther west and the need for a military garrison at Fort Scott decreased.
 In 1855, the government abandoned the post.